R. O'Hara Lanier Middle School

 Additional Achievement Data

-Lanier has exceeded our campus SMART goal and has risen to a B state accountability rating with 2 State of Texas Education Agency Distinctions.
+Lanier has exceeded our campus SMART goal of a C rating and and has risen to a B state accountability rating with 2 State of Texas Education Agency Distinctions.
 Our English Learning Population was a staged performance with the state and we are now proudly performing at a level 1.
 Our LEP scores are the highest in our district cohort schools.